How to Do

 Beginning Single Leg Squat Touchdown

-Draw the abdomen inwards and contract the pelvis floor by tightening those muscles commonly used to stop the flow of urine.
+1. Draw the abdomen inwards and contract the pelvic floor by tightening those muscles commonly used to stop the flow of urine.

 Single Leg Squat Touchdown Movement